 The same survey found that 76% of respondents said trust seals affected their sense of trust in a website.
 Another 61% said that they had not made a purchase because there were no visible trust badges or logos when they went to a website.

 If you run an online business trust badges tend to be a quick and easy way you can showcase website security.
 For eCommerce businesses ensuring customers are comfortable paying online is vital to their success and growth.
 As the data above shows, they can make quite a big difference.

 Which trust badges inspire the most trust?

-Each trust badge has its pros and cons, but all of them have been shown to increase trust and conversions.
+Each trust badge has its pros and cons, but all of them have been shown to increase trust and conversions – which is why they’re a common feature offered by top CRO tools.
 So how do you know which badge will be the most effective for you?

 Brand recognition is important, as it is correlated with the logos that give customers the most reassurance.
 Once again PayPal, Verisign, and McAfee topped the list (in that order).
 The results show that the gap between the recognizable brands and the others is considerable.

 If you are in a position to offer a money-back guarantee, it is one of the most powerful trust badges you can implement.
 Visual Website Optimizer put a “30-day money-back guarantee” badge on a site and saw a 32% increase in sales over an 11 day period.
 Let that sink in: it took less than two weeks for VWO to see their sales increase by more than a third after adding a free badge to their site.

 Free shipping badges and offers have been shown to increase sales by as much as 90% – Red Door saw a 90% increase, 2BigFeet saw a 50% increase, and Comscore saw a 16% increase once they’ve added free shipping trust seals on their websites.

 The best solution is to use a few trust badges together.
 That will have the biggest impact on your conversion rate.
 Crunch the numbers to find out which badges are most cost-effective for your business.